-Sent a text to John, my stepson veteran, retired Lt.
+Sent a text to John, my stepson veteran, retired Army Lt.
 Col. and West Point graduate, telling him how rich his reactions would have made my discoveries in this place.

-Ashamed to say I only went to the D-Day Memorial because I was in the neighborhood; my goal in this beautiful territory in Virginia’s Blue Ridge Mountains, part of the Roanoke Valley, was exploring Poplar Forest, Thomas Jefferson’s retreat home an hour from Monticello.
+Ashamed to say I only went to Bedford and the D-Day Memorial because I was in the neighborhood; my goal in this beautiful territory in Virginia’s Blue Ridge Mountains, part of the Roanoke Valley, was exploring Poplar Forest, Thomas Jefferson’s retreat home an hour from Monticello.

 This is not a statue with a big plaque.
 This is 88 carefully designed acres of gardens, plazas, sculpture, symmetry and symbolism.
 Non-stop stories everywhere, real records of bravery, wisdom, valor and kindness.

 Take a guided tour to get those stories; some days visitors might be lucky enough to have a D-Day veteran walk you about.

 My son Andrew was 10 years old when we went to the beaches of Normandy, touched by the rows of white crosses and the landing craft exhibitions.
 I’d recommend the Bedford experience to him now, decades later.

 The Memorial is in Bedford for a reason; 19 young men from this small community died that June 6, 1944 day, among the first off the landing craft.
 Muse kindly about the Bedford boys.